navibyte/dataflow/dart/attributes/README.md

 print(person.toData().encodeJson());
 ```

+Please see the [full sample code](example/data_object_example.dart) describing
+both decoding and encoding parts, and data arrays along with data object
+introduced above.

-We still need almost as much code to be written but reading data is much more
+When comparing to the traditional way, we still need almost as much lines to be
-safe when considering types and nullability.
+coded but reading data is much more safe when considering types and
+nullability.

 This code is a bit cleaner too as a bonus!

-Please see the [full sample code](example/data_object_example.dart) describing
-also usage of `DataArray` decoded from JSON Array data as `DataObject` was used
-for JSON Objects.

-Remember also that `DataObject` and `DataArray` are extendable interfaces.
-A previous sample described their implementation with JSON serialization, but
-interfaces are not limited only to JSON structured data.
-However support for
+The `DataObject` interface does not depend on JSON encoding, even if this
+sample populated an generic data object using the `DataObject.decodeJson()`
+factory and a JSON data source, and then it was accessed by domain classes in
+`Address.fromData(DataObject data)` and `Person.fromData(DataObject data)`
+factories.
+Anyway it's possible to extend `DataObject` class to support
-other encodings is out of scope of this library.
+also other encodings than JSON.
+However, such support is out of scope of this
+library.

 ## Usage